andrewstepanets/aws-crud-auth-cdk/README.md

 - [x] Used NodejsFunction with esbuild bundling for deployment
 - [x] Deployed the stack and verified the endpoint via Insomnia

+### Step 3 – Persistence

+- [x] Created a DynamoDB table for Scenario storage
+- [x] Added permissions for the Lambda function to read and write data in DynamoDB
+- [x] Updated utility functions to use DynamoDB instead of returning mock data
+- [x] Verified data persistence and retrieval via API requests